stosicresearch/dnnising/README.md

 ```

 ## Data
-The data from experiments used in the paper are organized under `paper/`.
+The data and results from experiments used in the paper are organized under `paper/`.

 ## Citation
 If you use this work in academic research, we would appreciate citations to the following reference: